 “I’m not angry.”

 Quiet, the wind whistling through the square — isn’t it cool, those pinpricks of coolness, wafting through the soft little whiskers on your face.
 The sky’s black with a tinge of yellow, strong lights flashing into the sky — perhaps they’re doing dress rehearsals for the Oktoberfest somewhere out there.
 Closer now: clock on the Rathaus strikes quarter past, a single bong into the night, then silence once more.
 Look closer at the water at the fountain: brown paper napkins, the yellow of streetlamps reflected, leaves in various states of decay down there, one of those gaudy tinfoil thingies that you get on individually wrapped candies.
-Makes you shiver, doesn’t it, thinking about all the other rubbish that we create, our spit and our germs dumped into a city.
+Makes you shiver, doesn’t it, thinking about all the other rubbish that we create, our spit and our germs dumped onto the general public.
 Perhaps we should have been somewhere else by now.
 Wonder what Mo thinks?
-She’s sitting directly opposite me, her feet — sneakers stained with dirt — sticking towards me, looking up her legs for the socks and then the skirt, hemline with stitches, 23 before I lose count, deep red, almost purple, colour of red wine, Merlot, Cabernet, Joseph Phelps, maybe still got a few droplets on them — the river gorge still ringing now, right in my ears.
+She’s sitting directly opposite me, her feet — sneakers stained with dirt — sticking towards me, looking up her legs for the socks and then the skirt, hemline with stitches, 23 before I lose count, deep red, almost purple, colour of red wine, Merlot, Cabernet, complete abstinence, maybe still got a few droplets on them — the river gorge still ringing now, remixed with her screams, right in my ears.
 Then her arms, chestnut brown draped across their crossed form like little streams, ending in four still ones and a fifth — the ring one — gently scratching her leg, probably just touching it really.
 Hypnotic, up down, up down.
 So much power hidden in those five fingers.
 At the top, only the streams folding into each other, converging into an alleyway of yellowish white; no sign of her green-grey eyes or her slight buckteeth.

 Must have been five minutes, maybe ten.
 Then a voice from underneath the brown.
 “Isn’t Munich beautiful at night?”